KnockbackNemo/KnockbackNemo/README.md

 ## Music
 Compositions
 Here are some compositions I have made.
-There are ordered newest to oldest in hopes that my lack of experience will at least somewhat defend the pain of listening to them.
+There are ordered (approximately) newest to oldest in hopes that my lack of experience will at least somewhat defend the pain of listening to them.

 Music Composition final projects